inkandswitch/vscode-hypermerge/README.md

 # Hypermerge for VSCode

 Browse & edit Hypermerge documents.
-This VSCode extension was built to work with REaLM but should be mostly compatible with Capstone, PushPin, and other Hypermerge projects (though support is subject to the vagaries of research software version drift.)
+This VSCode extension was built to work with [Farm][farm] but should be mostly compatible with Capstone, PushPin, and other Hypermerge projects (though support is subject to the vagaries of research software version drift.)

-* Install the Hypermerge VScode extension.
+- Install the Hypermerge VScode extension.
 (It is listed in the VSCode extension store.)
-* In the File / Documents tab, you should now see a HypermergeFS tab.
+- In the File / Documents tab, you should now see a HypermergeFS tab.
-* Hover over the title of that tab, click the [...] icon, select "Open Document" and paste in a hypermerge document link.
+- Hover over the title of that tab, click the [...] icon, select "Open Document" and paste in a hypermerge document link.
-* Alternately, create a new hypermerge document.
+- Alternately, create a new hypermerge document.

 If you want to work on, debug, or develop on the VSCode extension follow these steps instead:

- * Check out this repository.
+- Check out this repository.
- * Run `yarn` to install dependencies.
+- Run `yarn` to install dependencies.
- * Open the repository in vscode (e.g. `$ code . `)
+- Open the repository in vscode (e.g. `$ code .`)
- * Go to Debug -> Start Debugging (F5) in the menu.
+- Go to Debug -> Start Debugging (F5) in the menu.
- * A second, new VSCode window will open running the extension version you just built.
+- A second, new VSCode window will open running the extension version you just built.
 You'll be able to put breakpoints in the code and see debug output in your original window.
 The new window will be labeled \[Extension Development\] so you can recognize it.

 You're off to the races!

 ## Using Hypermerge for VSCode